markbarnes/sermon-browser/sb-includes/readme.txt

 If you want to customise how Sermon Browser appears throughout your site, use [Template tags](http://www.4-14.org.uk/wordpress-plugins/sermon-browser/template-tags).

 == Changelog ==

+= 0.43 =
+* New feature: Automatically populate entry fields using the ID3 tags in MP3 files (thanks to James Hudson who helped with this feature).
+* New feature: New widget that displays most popular sermons/series/preachers.
+Can also be added to your theme by calling sb_print_most_popular(), or to the SermonBrowser template by using [most_popular]
+* New feature: Optionally hide sermons that do not have files attached.
+* New feature: Copy MP3 files from other websites to your server.
+* New feature: Contextual help in admin (Wordpress 2.7+ only).
+* New feature: Thank you page for those who have donated.
+* Optimisation: Sermon length now stored in the database.
+* Optimisation: Major changes to coding structure for better performance and easier updates.
+* Optimisation: Tidied up code to enable WP_DEBUG to be set without throwing up dozens of notices.
+* Bug fix: Sort by date now takes proper account of service times.
+* Bug fix: Double-quotes in sermon titles don't disappear when editing.
+* Bug fix: Now displays friendly error with invalid sermon_id.
+* Bug fix: Links to series/service/preacher now work correctly on individual sermon page.
+* Bug fix: Multiple bible passages and same-day sermons now display more neatly on individual sermon page.
+* Bug fix: Widgets now link to shortcode pages if there is no [sermons] page.

 = 0.42.4 =
 * Bug fix: Fixed several problems in Admin caused by incompatibilities with Wordpress 2.8.